oliviaslee/datax_honda/README.md

 * After we were able to get a minimal model running, we integrated ideal restrictions (as listed above) for a more realistic and optimized fleet management system.
 * Different number of vehicles could be entered into the model and the results can be compared using the following.
   * The metrics used to measure the performance of the model are: the average distance to pickup, the drivers’ average waiting for the next nearest pickup, the number of assigned trips and the number of unassigned trips for the model.
 The ideal situation is to minimize the average distance to pickup, the average waiting time for the next nearest pickup and the number of unassigned trips for the model.
-* The model can be used to find the minimum number of vehilces required to complete all the trips for a day (or to complete the highest number of trips for one day the company has had within the past two years).
+* The model can be used to find the minimum number of vehicles required to complete all the trips for a day (or to complete the highest number of trips for one day the company has had within the past two years).

 ## Files
 <b>DBScan and POI Standardization.ipynb</b>